koenraadvanmeerbeek/sGlobe-website/content/home/research.md

   icon: fieldwork
   icon_pack: custom
   name: Field work
 - description: We fly drones to characterise how ecosystems are responding to rapid environmental change.
-UAV platforms provide a unique opportunity for acquiring low-cost, high-resolution imagery at a regional scale
+Drones provide a unique opportunity for acquiring low-cost, high-resolution imagery at a regional scale
   icon: drones
   icon_pack: custom
   name: Drones